junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 2. Validate that it contains only letters, apostrophes, hyphens, and spaces - convert any curly apostrophes (', ', etc.) to straight apostrophes (')
 3. Ensure it's at least 2 words long and not just single letters
 4. If invalid format or too short, set `routine_number = 1` and ask for clarification but do not mention validation checks
-5. If valid, set `routine_number = 2` and ask for their child's first and last name
+5. If valid, set `routine_number = 2` and referring to the parent by FIRST NAME only, ask for their child's first and last name

 ---